 What is a Red Flag Warning?

-A Red Flag Warning is issued by the National Weather Service when weather events may result in extreme fire danger.
-Any combination of the following conditions can trigger a Red Flag Warning: strong winds (25+), high temperature, low humidity levels (20% and below), dry fuels, and the possibility of dry lightning strikes.
+A Red Flag Warning is issued by the National Weather Service when weather events may result in EXTREME FIRE DANGER.
+Any combination of the following conditions may trigger a Red Flag Warning:

 Where can I see if a Red Flag Warning is in Effect?